-We utilize third-party logistics and transportation services to deliver our boats to our dealer network.
-We secure trailer loads of three to four boats at our manufacturing facility, and our third-party logistics partners transport the boats to multiple locations with loads generally delivered to the dealer within a week.
-Some dealers near our manufacturing facility have elected to manage transportation and arrange for boats to be picked up directly from our manufacturing facility.
-For international shipments, we utilize third-party logistics and transportation services to deliver our boats through ports to our international dealer network.
-For boats that are delivered through our third-party logistics partners, ownership transfers at the time the boat is delivered to the dealer.
-Boats that are picked up at our manufacturing facility transfer ownership at the time of pick up.
+We utilize third party logistics and transportation services to deliver our boats to our dealer network.
+We secure trailer loads of one to four boats at our manufacturing facility.
+Our third party logistics partners transport them to our domestic dealers or to port for international shipments, generally within one week.
+A select few dealers near our manufacturing facility have elected to manage transportation and arrange for boats to be picked up directly from our manufacturing facility.
+Following delivery to port, international shipments are transferred to a third party logistics provider who schedules them for shipment via ocean freight to their destination country.
+For all products title and risk of loss pass to the dealer at the time the products leave MasterCraft's factory unless a bill-and-hold transaction is requested by the dealer.